hiniko/eclipse_phase_campaigns/Operation Darker Seas.md

 Notable places for players may be:

-* Europa Museum: Home to some physical artefacts and some public data about the seas of Europa.
+* **Europa Museum**: Home to some physical artefacts and some public data about the seas of Europa.
 * Traders Hall: A large square where traders hawk wares of all kind.
-* The View: A large lit view of under the habitat showing the coral reef below.
+* **The View**: A large lit view of under the habitat showing the coral reef below.
-* Anchored Hotel: A hotel that protrudes in to the water.
+* **Anchored Hotel**: A hotel that protrudes in to the water.
 Also offers backup and resleving services to those who stay.
-* Mermaid Bay: A pleasure house, that insists on a old Earth medieval sea theme.
+* **Mermaid Bay**: A pleasure house, that insists on a old Earth medieval sea theme.

 ### The Jobian Junta